BenCoyne/smile_app/README.md

 Make sure to write a few simple tests for your new simple application.

-We want to push this new codebase to github
+We want to push this new codebase to GitHub
-We want to check that all our tests are passing before we are able to merge a pull request into the main branch by creating a github action
+We want to check that all our tests are passing before we are able to merge a pull request into the main branch by creating a GitHub action
 We want to check that there are no code style errors using super linter Minor change